Stafford, Oregon

-Stafford is an unincorporated community, classified as a hamlet, in Clackamas County, Oregon, United States.
-It is a census-designated place (CDP), with a population of 1,577 as of the 2010 census.
+Stafford is an unincorporated community, classified by the county as a hamlet, in Clackamas County, Oregon, United States.
+It is a census-designated place (CDP).
+As of the 2020 census, Stafford had a population of 1,895.
 The community covers approximately 15.7 km2 located in a rough triangle south of Lake Oswego, east of Tualatin, and west of West Linn.
 Students in the area attend the schools of the West Linn-Wilsonville School District.

 History

 Stafford was named by George A. Steel, a prominent Portland pioneer, after his hometown of Stafford, Ohio, in the 1860s.
 The Stafford School opened in the community in 1892, and the following year the Eastside Electric Railway owned by Steel reached the area.
 Stafford post office operated from 1878 to 1905.

 Parts of the Stafford area were proposed to be added to the Portland area's urban growth boundary in 1995.
 Eventually 830 acre were added, but later removed after a court fight that ended in 2001 at the Oregon Court of Appeals.
 In November 2006, the residents of Stafford voted 344–30 to form a hamlet, the second Oregon community to do so (after Beavercreek).